-Login LockDown records the IP address and timestamp of every failed login attempt.
-If more than a certain number of attempts are detected within a short period of time from the same IP range, then the login function is disabled for all requests from that IP address.
-This helps to prevent brute force password discovery and attacks.
+Login Lockdown records the IP address and timestamp of failed login attempts.
+If more than a selected number of attempts are detected within a set period of time from the same IP, then the login is disabled for all requests from that IP address (or the IP is completely blocked from accessing the site).
+This helps prevent brute force password attacks & discovery.

 - Extract the zip file into your plugins directory into its own folder.

 - Activate the plugin in the Plugin options.

 - Customize the settings from Settings – Login Lockdown panel.

 Bijdragers & ontwikkelaars

 “Login Lockdown – Protect Login Form” is open source software.
 De volgende personen hebben bijgedragen aan deze plugin.Bijdragers

 - bug fix – IP wasn’t showing in lockdowns and log tables